 Advising a large financial institution on its approach and the content of a new Sustainability Policy and the risks associated with various aspects of the policy.

-- Member, Resource Management Law Association (RMLA)
+- Member, Resource Management Law Association of New Zealand (RMLA)

-- Named as a Rising Star for 2022, NZ Lawyer
+- Rising Star, NZ Lawyer